findingcue/git-tips/git-cheat-sheet.md

 ## To remove a file from changes-to-be-committed (cached index):
 	$ git reset {file-name}

-## Show all git remote branches and the corresponding url-targets
+## To show all git remote branches and the corresponding url-targets
 	$ git remote -v

-## Show all git remote branches
+## To show all git remote branches
 	$ git remote show

 ## Git remote show {remote-branch-name}